PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Zero inflated.md

 ### Example

-See [examples/Zero inflated y.jl](../../../examples/Zero%20inflated%20y.jl) for a fully worked-out example, including a comparison with LightGBM.
+See [Zero inflated y.jl](../examples/Zero%20inflated%20y.jl) for a fully worked-out example, including a comparison with LightGBM.

 From a tutorial's perspective, the only points of note are the loss ....